Cauliflower lysine-arginine content for herpes management

 Lysine Considerations

-Lysine is an essential amino acid that the human body needs to build proteins.
-It is one of the nine amino acids that the human body cannot make by itself, so it has to come from the food we eat.
+Lysine is an important amino acid that the human body needs to build proteins.
+It is one of the nine amino acids that the body cannot make by itself, so it has to come from the food we eat.

-Lysine has different functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.
+Lysine has a variety of functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.

 Lysine may also have some effects on the herpes virus, which causes cold sores and genital sores.
 Studies have suggested that taking lysine supplements or applying lysine cream may help prevent or treat these infections by blocking the amino acid arginine, which the virus needs to grow.